 On Friday, October 29th, UTeach Maker partnered with The Foundry Maker Space to host its first workshop of the Fall semester.
-Thank to the wonderful maker space accessible to all UT Students, we were able demonstrate some of the tools available to them while they pursue their degree.
+Thanks to the wonderful maker space accessible to all UT Students, we were able to demonstrate some of the tools available to them while they pursue their degrees.

 The workshop was split into two groups for the purpose of having enough tools to go around while a section was being taught.
 One group focused on assembling their box fist.
 They were supplies with pre-cut pieces of wood, some screws, and a Makita drill.
 We took our makers step by step on how to assemble their box and had them learn how to use a power drill safely and efficiently.
 Once they were done, they moved over to the 3D printing area.